 - It has a large file size.

-Though this library is small in size, it does not compromise speed and performance and allows you to create dynamic and complex web applications.
 When you need a lightweight framework, we recommend you to opt for Preact rather than React.
 However, it is not ideal when you require displaced functional elements while creating web applications.

 Some Big Firms that Use Preact